Tyler-R-Russ/factoringprimes/README.md

 import sys
 sys.path.append('factoringprimes')

-If this call to sys.path.append does not work, you may need to use a call to identify the location of the directory, similar in spirit to the following: sys.path.append('path/to/factoringprimes')
+If this call to sys.path.append does not work, you may need to use a call to specify the location of the directory, similar in spirit to the following: sys.path.append('path/to/factoringprimes')

 Once the folder (directory) is in your Python path, you can